ConnorFriday-code/NoteGroupsProjectThree/README.md

 This led to me having to make the choice: rewriting the website, database, routes, and javascript files, or, cutting out the CSS/special characters features.

 Due to time restraint of the project, I decided to cut the features instead of trying to fix an api I did not understand.
-Thus bug fixing now became trying to find a way to remove the features currently breaking the editor.
+Thus bug fixing now became trying to find a way to remove the features currently breaking the rich text editor.

 Searching the api documents I find the section that discussed the toolbar and options.
 The link to it is <a href="https://quilljs.com/docs/modules/toolbar" target="_blank">here</a>